MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 - Sizing considerations
 - Smoothing the object's movement

+## Object manipulation considerations for motion controllers (Tony)
+Explain what's unique to motion controllers regarding object manipulation.
+What do devs need to know.

 ## 2D slate design guidelines (Tony)
 - Goal is to behave like a touchscreen
   - Touch buttons with fingertip